 Thomas and his wife and two children had a stable life—but that all changed overnight when an apartment fire destroyed their home and all of their possessions.

 While Thomas was grateful for the safety of his family, he was also devastated by the family’s sudden loss.
 Still, he was determined to put on a brave face and tackle the most pressing challenge at hand: finding a new place for the family to live.

 But securing an apartment was more difficult than he thought.
 Because of prior issues with his credit, he couldn’t get approved for a new rental unit.

-Thomas contacted United Way for assistance with finding new housing.
-Despite his poor credit history, Thomas’ housing advocate was able to secure a rental unit through a contact at a property management company.
-In less than 30 days, Thomas and his family were able to move into a new, affordable apartment.
+Thomas contacted United Way for help.
+Despite his poor credit history, his housing advocate was able to secure a rental unit through a contact at a property management company.
+In a few days, Thomas and his family were able to move into a new, affordable apartment.